zajacn/PCR_Duplicates_RNA/README.md

 This repository contains scripts for a manuscript entitled: "The impact of PCR duplication on RNAseq data generated using NovaSeq 6000, NovaSeq X, AVITI and G4 sequencers".
 The manuscript can be found on bioRxiv: https://doi.org/10.1101/2023.12.12.571280

+## April 2025

+The repository has been edited during revision process at Genome Biology.